Kanadevia

 Kanadevia Corporation (カナデビア株式会社, Kanadebia Kabushiki-kaisha), formerly Hitachi Zosen Corporation (日立造船株式会社, Hitachi Zōsen Kabushiki-kaisha), is a major Japanese industrial and engineering corporation.
-It produces waste treatment plants, industrial plants, precision machinery, industrial machinery, steel mill process equipment, steel structures, construction machinery, tunnel boring machines, and power plants.
+It produces waste treatment plants, industrial plants, precision machinery, industrial machinery, steel mill process equipment, steel structures, construction machinery, tunnel boring machines, marine engines, and power plants.

 Despite its former name, Hitachi Zosen, of which the last word literally means shipbuilding, no longer builds ships, having spun off the business to Universal Shipbuilding Corporation in 2002, nor is it a keiretsu company of Hitachi any longer.
 Reflecting this, the company changed its name to Kanadevia in October 2024.

 History

 Kanadevia's origins go back to April 1, 1881, when British entrepreneur Edward H. Hunter established Osaka Iron Works (大阪鉄工所, Ōsaka Tekkosho) in Osaka to develop the Japanese steel-making and shipbuilding industry.
 Hunter had come to Japan in 1865 and had established the Onohama Shipyard in Kobe before moving to Osaka and establishing a new shipyard at the junction of the Nakatsu and Aki rivers which could construct ships of under 1000 tons displacement.
 His first vessel, the Hatsumaru was launched in 1882.
 Hunter intended to build a company which was completely self-sufficient, and also produced engines, boilers, bridges and irrigation equipment.

 An additional facility was established downstream on the Aji river at Sakurajima in 1900 to handle construction of vessels larger than 1000 tons.
 The first oil tanker built in Japan, the 531-ton Tora maru was launched in 1908, for Standard Oil Company.

 Another shipyard was constructed at Innoshima, Hiroshima in 1911.
 Hunter changed his name to "Hanta" in 1915 after marrying a Japanese woman, and after transforming the company into a joint stock company, turned it over to his son, Ryutarō Hanta in 1915.
 The company continued to prosper, adding the Bingō Dockyard in 1919, Harada Shipbuilding Works in 1920, Hikojima Dockyard in 1924.
 Many of the iron bridges in Osaka and surrounding areas were designed and built by Osaka Iron Works.
 The company also began to expand into equipment for hydroelectric power plants in 1924.

 The company was re-organized in 1934, coming under the overall control of the Nissan zaibatsu, and was renamed as K.K.
 Nihon Sangyō Osaka Tekkoshō.

-While most of the lucrative contracts for naval warships for the Imperial Japanese Navy went to Osaka Iron Work’s competitors, the company did build a large number of smaller auxiliary vessels such as minesweepers, landing craft, transport submarines and was involved in the conversion of old merchant ships for military use.
+While most of the lucrative contracts for naval warships for the Imperial Japanese Navy went to Osaka Iron Work's competitors, the company did build a large number of smaller auxiliary vessels such as minesweepers, landing craft, transport submarines and was involved in the conversion of old merchant ships for military use.
 Kanadevia also built the Kumano Maru, a transport aircraft carrier, at its Innoshima works in 1945.
 During World War II, the Osaka Iron Works expanded by opening a new shipyard at Kanagawa and acquiring the existing Mukaishima shipyard in 1943.
 It also changed its name to Hitachi Zosen Corporation in 1943.